-Total revenues reported in governmental funds (Schedule 5)

-Because some revenue will not be collected for several months after the District's fiscal year-end, they are not considered as "available" revenues in the governmental funds.
+Total revenues reported in governmental funds (Schedule 5) \$74,098,315 Because some revenue will not be collected for several months after the District's fiscal year-end, they are not considered as "available" revenues in the governmental funds.
 However, they are considered to be earned in the Statement of Activities.
-This is the amount by which the revenues recognized in the Statement of Activities this year were greater than in the previous year.

-Total revenues in the Statement of Activities (Schedule 2)
+This is the amount by which the revenues recognized in the Statement of Activities this year were less than in the previous year.
+(30,242) Total revenues in the Statement of Activities (Schedule 2) \$74,068,073 Total Expenditures & Other Uses/Expenses Total expenditures reported in governmental funds (Schedule 5) \$71,563,260 In the Statement of Activities, certain operating expenses (compensated absences) are measured by the amounts incurred during the year.
+In the governmental funds, however, expenditures for these items are measured to the extent that they have matured (essentially, the amounts paid or payable).
+This is the amount by which compensated absences incurred exceeded the amounts paid or payable during the year.
+27,584 Interest payable is recognized as an accrued liability in the entity wide statements under full accrual accounting whereas it is not under the governmental fund statements.
+This is the amount by which interest payable this year is less than the interest payable last year.
+(23,882)